Is this a topic for discussion?

 I may have misenturpted the point you were making.
 It appeared to me that you were stating that as the examples of NFPA codes I gave you were stating that they were standards.
 Thank you for clarifying your point.

-I find the easiest thing for a fire inspector to do if his jurisdiction is using ICC Codes is to be throwly the codes and have a good understanding of the NFPA Codes and Standards so that they complement each other.
+I find the easiest thing for a fire inspector to do if his jurisdiction is using ICC Codes is to be throwly familar the ICC codes and have a good understanding of the NFPA Codes and Standards so that they complement each other.
 Just my opinion.
 Hope this is helpful.

 Retrieving data ...